andrewheiss/colourlovers/README.md

 ![Matrix of plots](http://i.imgur.com/KQOFx9G.png)

-## Details of Package Functionality ##

 The API functionality is broken down into five categories: colors, palettes, patterns, lovers, and statistics.
-The next sections provide examples of each.
+The next sections provide examples of the first three.

 Note that the `clcolor()`, `clcolors()`, `clpalette()`, `clpalettes()`, `clpattern()`, and `clpatterns()` functions all have S3 `plot()` methods.
 These methods produce either simple plots of colors, palettes, and patterns using `rasterImage()` (and the `png::readPNG()` function) or a pie chart of the returned color values (e.g., `plot(obj, type='pie')`).